-A. Roblets
+4.1 Roblets®

-The basics of the proposed framework are realised with Java and use Roblet-Technology, a concept firstly introduced in [10].
-Roblet-Technology is a client-server architecture where clients can send parts of themselves, referred to as Roblets, to a server.
-The server, referred to as Roblet-server, then executes the Roblets with well-defined behavior in case of malfunctions.
+The basics of the proposed framework are realized with Java[TM] and use Roblet®-Technology, a concept firstly introduced in [1].
+Roblet®-Technology is a client-server architecture where clients can send parts of themselves, referred to as Roblets®, to a server.
+The server, referred to as Roblet®-server, then executes the Roblets® with well-defined behavior in case of malfunctions.
 Notice that not only data is transmitted between the client and server but complete executable programs.
-This can be compared to Java Applets but with the difference that Roblets are not downloaded but sent.
-Complex setups can consist of multiple client applications and Roblet-servers.
-A Roblet terminates if the execution of its code finishes normally or throws an exception.
+This can be compared to Java[TM] Applets but with the difference that Roblets® are not downloaded but sent.
+Complex setups can consist of multiple client applications and Roblet®-servers.
+A Roblet® terminates if the execution of its code finishes normally or throws an exception.
 Exceptions are sent back to the client application.
-In addition, a Roblet can be terminated by a client application remotely or by the Roblet-server directly.
-After a Roblet terminates, the Roblet-server resets itself to a well defined state.
+In addition, a Roblet® can be terminated by a client application remotely or by the Roblet®-server directly.
+After a Roblet® terminates, the Roblet®-server resets itself to a well-defined state.

-Roblet-Technology is applicable to all kinds of distributed systems but it has several features that make its integration into robotic applications useful.
+Roblet®-Technology is applicable to all kinds of distributed systems but it has several features that make its integration into robotic applications useful.
 In general, high-level applications in service robotics are mostly distributed systems.
-Besides one or multiple mobile robots, there are visualisation- and control applications that run on workstations in a local area network.
+Besides one or multiple mobile robots, there are visualization- and control applications that run on workstations in a local area network.
 Sometimes there is no direct access to the robot systems via keyboard, mouse and monitor but only through a wireless network.
-Roblet-Technology introduces the possibility to develop, compile and execute an application on one workstation.
+Roblet®-Technology introduces the possibility to develop, compile and execute an application on one workstation.
 When the application is executed it will send parts of itself to available servers and spread in the local network.
-Roblets may send parts of themselves to other servers as well.
-The network communication is hidden from the programmer by the Roblet library, which simplifies the overall development.
-That means, the network is transparent and developing distributed applications based on Roblet-Technology is like developing one application for one workstation.
-Access to the remote servers is encapsulated in a client library, reducing the execution of a Roblet on the remote system to one method call.
+Roblets® may send parts of themselves to other servers as well.
+The network communication is hidden from the programmer by the Roblet® library, which simplifies the overall development.
+That means, the network is transparent and developing distributed applications based on Roblet®-Technology is like developing one application for one workstation.

-Fig. 3.
-The software architecture of the presented robotic system: Roblet-servers (RS) are used to provide a hardware abstraction layer.
+Figure 5: The software architecture of the presented robotic system: Roblet®-servers (RS) are used to provide a hardware abstraction layer.
 Generalization is realized by this hardware abstraction.
 Distributed applications are independent of the particular hardware of the robot system.
-Some Roblet-servers and connections are left out for clarity.
+Some Roblet®-servers and connections are left out for clarity.